kungfoo-linux/hello-reddit/README.md

 Q: it's GPL, you have to give me the source code, or it's a GPL violation.
 A: No binary has been distributed, see above.

+Q: I'm reporting you guys to the FSF!
+A: See above.
+It's not cool to hassle associates of people you get into reddit arguements with.
+Maybe find a hobby?